CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 R comes pre-packaged with many functions like `seq()`, and you can write your own functions, and download libraries of functions that other people have written to extend the base functionality of R. We will look more closely at functions throughout the semester.

-Briefly, a function will usually receive some kind of input, "do something", and then return some kind of output.
+An R function usually has three components.
+It will 1) receive some kind of input,  2) "do something", and 3) return some kind of output.
 In R, you use functions by writing the name of the function and parentheses `name()`.
 If the function takes inputs, then you define the inputs inside the parentheses `name(x=1)`.
 Functions can have multiple inputs, that are separated by commas.

-Let's take a look at using the `seq()` function to generare sequences of numbers.
+Let's take a look at using the `seq()` function to generate sequences of numbers.

 ```r